jundalisay/spblist/content/en/research/socrates/timaeus/chapter-02.md

 - The surrounding land may be most truly called a boundless continent [Americas].

 In this island of Atlantis, there was a great and wonderful empire which ruled over the whole island and several others, and over parts of the continent.
 - They ruled over parts of Libya <!-- within the columns of Heracles --> as far as Egypt, and of Europe as far as Tyrrhenia.

-This vast power, gathered into one, and endeavoured to subdue at one blow Egypt, Greece, and the whole of the region within the straits.
+This vast power, gathered into one, and endeavoured to subdue at one blow Egypt, Greece, and the whole of the region within the straits.*

+{{< n n="This was the corruption of the Atlanteans which angered Enlil.
+The corruption was likely from Enki." >}}

 Then, Greece shone forth in virtue and strength.
 She was pre-eminent in courage and military skill, and was the leader of the Hellenes.